GeoscienceAustralia/ga_sar_workflow/insar/docs/RunningTheWorkflow.md

 As an example, to process up to 4 products at a time on a 32 core machine a user may want to use: `--workers 4 --num-threads 8`

-For users running on the NCI (or any other cluster using PBS for job scheduling), the above applies equally however the command is `pbs-insar` - this command is a helper that will generate a PBS job script that calls a similar `gamma_insar ARD` command on the scheduled node for the user, submitting that job to the queue specified w/ the resources requested.
+For users running on the NCI (or any other cluster using PBS for job scheduling), the above applies equally however the command is `pbs-insar` - this command is a helper that will generate a PBS job script that calls a similar `gamma_insar ARD` command on the scheduled node for the user, submitting that job to the queue specified with the resources requested.

 Additional arguments for `pbs-insar` are required to specify the project/user/resources of the job:
 ```